 In certain regions, Sony also provides customer support via such means as live Internet chat sessions, support using social networking service (SNS) platforms and online forums through which customers can share information to find solutions to issues.
-In each region, Sony tailors its support to meet the diversifying needs of its customers, as it constantly strives to raise the level of customer satisfaction.
+In these ways, Sony tailors its support to meet the increasingly diverse needs of its customers in every region of the world.
+In addition, Sony conducts surveys to determine customer satisfaction at various touchpoints, and makes improvements based on the survey results in its efforts to continually improve customer satisfaction.

-Number of Inquiries Received from Customers (Fiscal Year 2013)
+Number of Inquiries Received from Customers (Fiscal Year 2014)